About Us

-Japingka Gallery has had a presence in Fremantle since 1984, emerging from the Desert Designs clothing business, with the specialist gallery opening at its present location in 1995.
-The site which had previously been the home of Aboriginal Art centre Birukmarri Gallery since the mid 1980s.
-For visitors, Fremantle is the port city for Perth, and is about 20 kms from Perth CBD, with easy access by road and rail.
+Japingka Aboriginal Art (formerly Japingka Gallery) has been in Fremantle since 1984, emerging from the Desert Designs textile and fashion business, with the specialist art gallery opening at its present location in 1995.
+The site had previously been the home of Aboriginal Art centre Birukmarri Gallery since the mid 1980s.

 Ian Plunkett